 Some Suggestions On What To Eat

 Introduce soft and light foods in small amounts, gradually increasing the amount.
 Here are some suggestions on what you may eat:

-- Vegetable (clear) broth, gradually move to thicker soups like home-made pumpkin, tomato, or mushroom soups made with unflavored yogurt.
+Clear broths—whether vegetable broth, mushroom broth, or bone broth—gradually moving to thicker soups like home-made pumpkin, broccoli, tomato, or mushroom soups made with unflavored yogurt.
 Avoid canned soups as they are too high in sodium.

-- Soft boiled eggs, gradually move to hard boiled eggs as hard-boiled are a little more difficult to digest.
+Soft boiled or poached eggs, gradually move to hard boiled eggs as hard-boiled are a little more difficult to digest.